 3 | Usability standpoint

 From a usability standpoint, it would be too much of a hassle for a user to scroll to the very bottom of a website – every single time they want to navigate to another page.

 If anyway your preference is to display your website navigation at the very bottom of your website, you can add an additional (supporting) navigation.
 You can include also navigation to some of the most important pages on your website.
-This is a very common practice with e-commerce websites, where links to the terms and conditions, policies, your shopping account etc. are usually included.
+This is very common practice with e-commerce websites, where links to the terms and conditions, policies, your shopping account, etc. are usually included.

-However, be ware that this could lead to increased bounce rate as visitors would be encouraged to jump from one page to another.
-So, make sure to include only the very important links and must-haves in a footer navigation.
+However, be aware that this could lead to an increased bounce rate as visitors would be encouraged to jump from one page to another.
+So, make sure to include only the very important links and must-haves in the footer navigation.

-Another argument why logo and the main navigation menu should stay at the top of the page is that visitors eyes in most cultures – left to right reading – generally skim through content from the top left of the page and then move across and through the page in a clockwise way.
+Another argument why the logo and the main navigation menu should stay at the top of the page is that visitors’ eyes in most cultures – left to right reading, generally, skim through content from the top left of the page and then move across and through the page in a clockwise way.

 4 | Other important website navigation tips

 Some more important tips to consider in making a decision on your website design, the position of the navigation menu, branding, and presentment of social network profiles:

 - You may want to consider placing a link ‘to the top’ at the very bottom of each page on your website.
 This will easily provide your users and visitors a quick way to get back to the very top of your website and access the main navigation;

 - Place navigation menu in the footer or just below the footer section.
 This way users can navigate to your most important pages when finished reading the content.
 This position is perfect for contact us link, or about page and link to your shop.